Up to 80% of women who regularly use chemical hair relaxers are at risk of developing a disease

 Eligibility criteria for toxic hair relaxer claims

-- they must have uterine cancer, endometriosis or uterine fibroids
+- they must have uterine cancer, ovarian cancer, or endometriosis

 It is also important to note that, to qualify, you must have used hair relaxers a minimum of 7 times per year each year because only long-term exposure to endocrine-disrupting chemicals has a definitive connection with health issues.